-As of January 2020, IPBC has officially refused to acknowledge the data published by the Rating Committee, and plans to opt for an independent rating measurement system, which will measure content across all its platforms (radio, television and digital), and provide one numerical figure that weighs them.[127]
+As of January 2020, IPBC has officially refused to acknowledge the data published by the Rating Committee, and opted for an independent rating measurement system, which will measure content across all its platforms (radio, television and digital), and provide one numerical figure that weighs them.[151]
 The corporation expects the ad revenue to grow as well, and, along with it, its influence and power in setting the public agenda.

-On radio, IPBC performs much better, according to data from the latest TGI survey, released in July 2019.
-The overall audience of IPBC's flagship news station Kan Bet, and music stations Kan Gimel and Kan 88, recorded an average 12% increase in the semi-annual survey of January-June 2019 compared to July-December 2018.[128]
+On radio, IPBC performs much better, according to data from the latest TGI survey, released in January 2021.
+The overall audience of IPBC's flagship news station Kan Bet, recorded an annual 10% increase throughout 2020 compared to 2019.[152]

 Besides public media, the government also spends money on advertising in media outlets and digital platforms.
-The government's ad campaigns are managed through Lapam, a unit of the
+The government's ad campaigns are managed through Lapam, a unit of the Ministry of Finance that manages the design and supply of advertising services for government ministries, statutory authorities, government-run companies, public institutions and government-supported bodies.